datawire/ambassador-docs/docs/cloud/latest/developer-portal/custom-endpoint.md

 Then the developer portal will be reachable at `https://ambassador-dev-portal.internal.com/dev-portal/`

-Since this is a mapping, you can add authentication service on top of it, leveraging filters, or use it with a private IP to avoid any public exposure.
+Since this is a mapping, you can add an authentication service on top of it, leveraging filters, or use it with a private IP to avoid any public exposure.